piqnt/stage.js/doc/mouse.md

 ```

 Instead of native click events, syntatic click events are created and published to nodes.
-In addition to standard event types, syntatic `mousecancel` events type is also supported which is similar to `touchcancel` but is published when `mousedown` is not followed by `mouseup`.
+In addition to standard event types, syntatic `mousecancel` event type is also supported which is similar to `touchcancel` but is published when a `mousedown` is not followed by `mouseup`.

 ```javascript
 // Mouse events: